Leibowk/StarChaser/StarChaserVision.md

 # **Welcome to StarChaser!!!**

-StarChaser is an app aimed at helping those individuals seaking to enjoy a nice clear sky for stargazing!
-In it there are 5 main features.
+StarChaser is an app aimed to help people find dark locations to stargaze.

 CORE APP:
-1. Map showing campsites overlayed with map of visibility of stars.
+1. Map showing campsites/public locations overlayed with map of visibility of stars.
 Can start with just light pollution, but eventually will be mixed with weather/AQI/cloud/general visibility.
 So should have a guide of no stargazing to perfect stargazing and be color coded based on that.
 Also can zoom in, see different campsites at each level/popular campsites even if don't have great stargazing.
 Click campsite leads to 2day's report.
 Click somewhere shows you the spots stargazing report.
 Map should load with a certain zoom level say of USA and have maybe 20-50 best places for stargazing (semi widely spread across the map).
 Then as you zoom in, we should continue to re-render and show the best spots (maybe 20-50 idk).
 So first in USA shows places, then in WA, then in Whatcom County for example as you zoom.
     -Incoporate tools from Search into map (auto select today, but can select other dates)

 2. Search tool - search for best stargazing sites near you!
 Exp: I have an hour and want to find the best dark place with a clear sky to see a meteor shower.